davesque/s/README.md

 ## Purpose

-Making quick edits to your shell scripts, adding new ones, adding the default shebang line, etc. can get annoying.
+Making quick edits to your shell scripts, adding new ones, adding the default shebang line and other boiler plate, etc. can get annoying.
 A lot of us do this pretty often every day, so why not make it as simple as possible?  `s` tries to do this.

 A sample of what `s` can do: